ApChris/Sort-Merge-Join/Welcome file.md

 Query Optimization
 ---
 A query can be executed in many different ways.
-Reordering
+Reordering the predicates, executing filters first etc.
+For example, a way to execute p

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>